What Is The Number Of Neutrons In Hydrogen? Simply Explained

 2. Stability and Binding Energy

-• Protium’s nucleus is just a single proton—no neutrons to hold it, but the proton’s charge is balanced by the surrounding electron, keeping the atom stable. - Deuterium’s single neutron adds binding energy, making it slightly more stable than a proton alone.
-That’s why deuterium is a stable isotope.
+• Protium’s nucleus is just a single proton—no neutrons to hold it, but the proton’s charge is balanced by the surrounding electron, keeping the atom stable.
+On the flip side, - Deuterium’s single neutron adds binding energy, making it slightly more stable than a proton alone. - Tritium’s two neutrons make the nucleus heavier, but the extra mass also means it’s unstable; it decays via beta emission to helium-3.

 The binding energy per nucleon increases with more neutrons up to a point, then decreases—this is why heavier elements are generally more stable.